BenjaminGrabow/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a routing and middleware web framework that has minimal functionality of its own:
+An Express application is essentially a series of middleware function calls.
+Express helps you respond to requests with route support so that you may write responses to specific URLs.

 - [ ] Describe Middleware?

+Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function.

+they can :
+Execute any code.
+Make changes to the request and the response objects.
+End the request-response cycle.
+Call the next middleware function in the stack.

 - [ ] Describe a Resource?

+Resources are any element that is the subject of a CRUD operation, A resource can describe different sources of information.

 - [ ] What can the API return to help clients know if a request was successful?

+Status codes and messages => res.status(code).json(message object).

 - [ ] How can we partition our application into sub-applications?

+An application can have endpoints and CRUD operations partitioned into separate files for better organization.

 ## Project Setup